Research-Artifacts/edgeai_empirical-study/thematic_analisys/study_artifacts/README.md

     * Detection of architectural patterns and structural descriptions
     * Presence of workflow, deployment, or capability explanations

-> This file defines the **core dataset** for all architectural examinations performed in the study.

 - **Column Definitions**

     | Column Name                    | Description                                            |